 Bear in mind that turning those features off robs a great deal of the utility of Android Wear.
 Even so, users will find these preset shortcuts ease the burden of digging through multiple sub-menus.
 Theater mode in particular offers users a quick way to extending battery life in a pinch.

-Wear Mini Launcher: Without a dedicated launcher, Android Wear fails as an app-oriented platform.
+Wear Mini Launcher [No Longer Available]: Without a dedicated launcher, Android Wear fails as an app-oriented platform.
 Mini Launcher fixes this issue by introducing a swipe left gesture to open up a list of all available apps.

 Alternative watch-faces: One of the default LG G Watch R watch-faces (or wallpapers) offers a sub-adequate color scheme for a P-OLED screen.
 The rest shouldn’t even be on your device.
 To get any reasonable color-scheme, users must install (which costs money) a third-party watch-face.
 Go with any color scheme which is predominantly black, with red highlights; avoid blue as it causes screen burn-in.